ackxolotl/ixgbed/README.md

 * clone this project into `cookbook/recipes/drivers/source/`
 * create an entry for ixgbed in `cookbook/recipes/drivers/source/Cargo.toml`
-* add your ixgbe device to `cookbook/recipes/drivers/source/initfs.toml`
+* add your ixgbe device to `cookbook/recipes/drivers/source/filesystem.toml`
-* touch `filesystem.toml`, build Redox and run it
+* touch `filesystem.toml` in Redox's root directory, build Redox and run it

 ## Usage